oplS17projects/2048-Game/README.md

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?
+Once completed, we will be able to demonstrate the game and play through a few rounds.

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).

 Will it run on some data, like batch mode?
 Will you present some analytical results of the processing?
 How can it be re-run on different source data?
+Nope, so far we have not decided to implement any external data.
 Will it be interactive?
 Can you show it working?
 This project involves a live demo, so interactivity is good.
+Yes, the game will be fully playable and demonstrable.
 ### Evaluation of Results
 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.
+Simply put if the games plays, then we have achieved success, if not testing will be necessary to see what is going wrong.
 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.